qzaidi/qzaidi.github.com/_posts/2026-02-12-running-openclaw-on-a-vps-my-ai-assistant-setup.md

 **Total monthly cost:** ~$6-7

 For comparison, ChatGPT Plus is $20/month.
+Thank god for the chinese models

 This setup costs one-third of that and gives me:
 - 24/7 availability